How Cloud Security Differs Across AWS, Azure, and GCP

 - Integrating new cloud environments after acquiring a company

-- Architecting resilience and availability across more than one cloud
+- Building resilience and availability across more than one cloud

 Practical Use Cases: Same Goal, Completely Different Work